-3.5 OUR EMPLOYEES
+4.4 OUR EMPLOYEES

-As at October 31, 2016, Transat and its subsidiaries had a total of 5,000 active employees and the average number of employees for fiscal 2016 was approximately 5,700.
+As at October 31, 2017, Transat and its subsidiaries had a total of 5,055 active employees and the average number of employees for fiscal 2017 was approximately 5,073.

-For a detailed description of our share-based compensation plans and other long-term incentive plans, we refer you to our Management Proxy Circular relating to the annual and special meeting of shareholders held on March 10, 2016, which is available for consultation on SEDAR at sedar.com.
+For a detailed description of our share-based compensation plans and other long-term incentive plans, we refer you to our Management Proxy Circular relating to the annual and special meeting of shareholders that will be held on March 15, 2018 (or in the latest version of our Management Proxy Circular, where applicable), which is available for consultation on SEDAR at seedar.com.
 As our policy is to promote good relations with our employees, we have adopted a policy to prevent harassment in the workplace as well as a policy regarding the protection of personal information and the right to privacy.

 Some of our employees belong to employee associations with which we have negotiated certain working conditions.
-The following chart sets out the associations to which our employees belong and the status of their respective collective agreements as at the date of this AIF.
-During fiscal 2016, we ratified new collective agreements with the flight crew members, flight attendants and the call centre employees.
-Negotiations are in progress for renewal of the collective agreements for the maintenance employees, crew scheduling employees and the flight dispatchers.
+The following chart sets out the associations to which our employees belong and the status of their collective agreements as at the date of this AIF.
+During fiscal 2017, we ratified new collective agreements with the maintenance employees and crew scheduling employees.
+Negotiations are in progress for renewal of the collective agreements for the flight dispatchers.

-Employees Transat's Subsidiary Association Status of Collective Agreement Flight crew members (pilots) Air Transat Airline Pilots Association (ALPA) Collective agreement in effect from May 1, 2015 to April 30, 2020 Flight attendants Air Transat Canadian Union of Public Employees (CUPE) Collective agreement in effect from November 1, 2015 to October 31, 2020 Flight Dispatchers Air Transat Canadian Airline Dispatcher's Association (CALDA) Collective agreement in effect from November 1, 2011 to October 31, 2015

-Employees Transat's Subsidiary Association Status of Collective Agreement Crew scheduling and passenger service Air Transat International Association of Machinists and Aerospace Workers (IAMAW) Collective agreement in effect from August 1, 2012 to July 31, 2015 Maintenance, stores and technical support Air Transat International Association of Machinists and Aerospace Workers (IAMAW), Lodge 140 Collective agreement in effect from May 1, 2011 to April 30, 2016 Call centre Air Transat Teamsters, Local 1999 Collective agreement ratified and in effect from October 31, 2015 to April 27, 2021
+EMPLOYEES TRANSAT'S SUBSIDIARY ASSOCIATION STATUS OF COLLECTIVE AGREEMENT Flight crew members (pilots) Air Transat Airline Pilots Association (ALPA) Collective agreement in effect from May 1, 2015, to April 30, 2020 Flight attendants Air Transat Canadian Union of Public Employees (CUPE) Collective agreement in effect from November 1, 2015, to October 31, 2021 Flight Dispatchers Air Transat Canadian Airline Dispatcher's Association (CALDA) Collective agreement expired October 31, 2015 Crew scheduling and passenger service Air Transat International Association of Machinists and Aerospace Workers (IAMAW) Collective agreement in effect from August 1, 2015, to July 31, 2021 Maintenance, stores and technical support Air Transat International Association of Machinists and Aerospace Workers (IAMAW), Lodge 140 Collective agreement in effect from May 1, 2016, to April 30, 2022 Call centre Air Transat Teamsters, Local 1999 Collective agreement in effect from October 31, 2015, to April 27, 2021

-3.6 COMPETITION
+4.5 COMPETITION

-We face competition on many fronts, doing business worldwide as either tour operators, travel agencies (traditional or online) or air carriers.
+We face competition on many fronts, doing business as either a tour operator, travel agency (traditional or online), air carrier and, in the near future, the hotel industry.

-Competition is fierce in all markets (Sun, transatlantic, medium and long-haul) and results not only from traditional tour operators and air carriers specializing in leisure/holiday travel, but also from network airlines that have transformed their cost-base and created new leisure/low-cost airline subsidiaries, from online travel agencies (OTAs) and from hotel operators who are selling directly to consumers.
-Other players, including sharing-economy sites and specialized mobile apps, are also emerging on the packaged-travel and air-only markets.
+Competition is fierce in all markets (Caribbean-Mexico and transatlantic) and results not only from traditional tour operators and air carriers specializing in leisure/holiday travel, but also from low-cost network airlines and carriers that have transformed their cost-base and created new leisure/low-cost airline subsidiaries, from online travel agencies (OTAs) and from hotel operators who are selling directly to consumers.
+Other players, including sharingeconomy sites and specialized mobile apps, are now present on the packaged-travel and air-only markets.
 The two basic trends in tourism, strong growth of online direct sales and disintermediation of transactions, now place the customer at the centre of the purchasing process thereby allowing the customer to deal directly with suppliers (hotel operators, carriers, incoming tour operators), travel agents and OTAs, even through social media.
-This means that competition is more extensive than before and a strong presence in the different distribution channels is becoming a key factor.
+Competition is therefore present at all levels.
+In order to succeed, it is crucial to control costs and act like a producer in both the airline and hotel industries so as to maintain a presence in all of the different distribution channels.

-3.6.1 Tour Operators
+4.5.1 Tour Operators